Wimmics/olivaw/README.md

 Then on each time a branch is published, the actions should create new gists and update the badges in the README.md without anything left to do for the developper.

 ## The pre-commit hook

+[Pre-commit](https://pre-commit.com/) is a framework that allows on client side to connect programs to git events such as commit, push, merge, etc.

 A pre-commit hook is available in this repository to prevent the developper to push big mistakes on the server.